InnovativeInventor/stop-and-frisk/README.md

 ## stop-and-frisk
 This is intended to analyze and graph (transparently) the data behind the "stop and frisk" policy of several police departments.
-Everything is generated using the code in this GitHub repo.
+Everything is generated using the code in this git repo.

 ## Running
 ```
 python3 graph.py [csv file]
 ```

+## Using this data
+Each police department has their own folder with the csv and graph for each year.
+If you want to use these graphs in your own projects, credit this source by linking to it.